After a former student mailed a check to President Teresa Amott with a note asking her to “use this to ease p...

 Galesburg, IL 61401-4999

-Knox College is home to four cultural centers that promote cultural awareness and are open to all members of the Knox community.
+Knox College is home to seven cultural centers that are supported by Intercultural Life.
+Each center promotes cultural awareness and is open to all members of the Knox community.

 The International House is a coeducational, intercultural residence center where international and domestic students live together.
 The International House promotes understanding and mutual respect among students and encourages them to explore other cultures.
 The house is open to all students and provides the campus community with a venue for programs and events.
 As a residence celebrating cultural diversity, the International House offers students an opportunity to live in a multicultural atmosphere.